Last updated: September 25, 2023

 The results are in

-Instant result test kits require the administrator to determine a positive or negative result.
-They are designed for ease of use.
-Reading most results is merely the line method.
+Instant result test kits, or POCTs, require the administrator to determine a positive or negative result.
+Designed for ease of use, reading results are usually by the line method.
 A line in the “control” portion of the test indicates the test is working properly.
 Lines in the “control” and “test” portion indicate a negative result.
 A line in the “control” portion only indicates drug use.

 Some employers who use this type of employee drug test extensively put a quality control measure in place.
-They don’t send only positive specimens on for laboratory testing.
+This means they don’t send only positive specimens on for laboratory testing.
 They send a percentage, say ten or 20 percent, of specimens with a negative result to the lab for full screening as well.
 This confirms that the test obtains accurate results across the board.

 Drug-free for all